rkuautli/sql-challenge/README.md

 # sql-challenge
 ## Summary

-Here’s a summary of the findings based on the SQL challenge:

 - Data Modeling
 We identified six CSV files corresponding to different aspects of employee data.
 The tables designed based on these files are: